North Vietnam: Early periods

 The Democratic Republic of Vietnam claimed sovereignty over all of Vietnam, but during this time, several areas, particularly in the South, were not aligned with the Viet Minh.
 The successive collapse of French, then Japanese power, followed by the disputes among the political factions, had been accompanied by widespread violence in the countryside.
-On 16 August 1945, Hồ Chí Minh organized the National Congress in Tân Trào.
-The Congress adopted 10 major policies of the Việt Minh, passing the General Uprising Order, selecting the national flag of Vietnam, choosing the national anthem and selecting the National Committee for the Liberation of Vietnam, which later became the Provisional Revolutionary Government led by Hồ Chí Minh.
 On 12 September 1945, the first British troops arrived in Saigon, and on 23 September 1945, French troops occupied the police stations, the post office, and other public buildings.
-The salient political fact of life in Northern Vietnam was that the Chinese Nationalist Army occupied it, and the Chinese presence had forced Hồ Chí Minh and the Việt Minh to accommodate Kuomintang-supported Vietnamese nationalists.
+In the north, the Chinese Nationalist Army arrived to disarm the Japanese, and the Chinese presence had forced Hồ Chí Minh and the Việt Minh to accommodate Kuomintang-supported Vietnamese nationalists.
+After the departure of the British in 1946, the French controlled the urban regions of Vietnam south of the 16th parallel following the Southern Resistance War.
+Meanwhile, the Viet Minh sought to consolidate power by terrorizing and purging rival Vietnamese nationalist groups and Trotskyist activists.

 In January 1946, the Việt Minh held an election, mainly in the North, to establish a National Assembly.
 There were few competitive races and the party makeup of the Assembly was determined in advance of the vote.
 (Note: Although former emperor Bao Dai was also popular at this time and won a seat in the Assembly, the election did not allow voters to express a preference between Bao Dai and Ho Chi Minh.
 It was held publicly in northern and central Vietnam, but secretly in Cochinchina, the southern third of Vietnam.
 There was minimal campaigning and most voters had no idea who the candidates were.
 In many districts, a single candidate ran unopposed.
 Party representation in the Assembly was publicly announced before the election was held.)
-Despite not joining the election, the Vietnamese Nationalist Party (Việt Quốc) and the Vietnam Revolutionary League (Việt Cách) were given 70 seats in the National Assembly in an effort to establish an inclusive government.
 Former Prime Minister Trần Trọng Kim claimed there were places where people were forced to vote for the Việt Minh.
-The Vietnamese Nationalist Party kidnapped Giáp and the Propaganda Minister Trần Huy Liệu and held them for three weeks until Ho Chi Minh agreed to remove Giáp and Liệu from the cabinet.
-As a result, the Vietnamese Nationalist Party's Vũ Hồng Khanh became defence minister, with Giáp as his deputy.
+Rumors of secret negotiations with the French were putting the Viet Minh at a disadvantage.
+In late February, gripped by despair, Hồ went so far as to ask Bảo Đại to take over the government.
+Before Bảo Đại could reach a decision, however, Hồ changed his mind after receiving assurances from the Chinese that they would pressure the nationalist parties to join the new government.
+The Vietnamese Nationalist Party (Việt Quốc) and the Vietnam Revolutionary League (Việt Cách) then accepted 70 assigned seats in the National Assembly, allowing the DRV to present the appearance of an inclusive government.